 Thankfully, I was able to write this program with edit

 A word for word comparison of PIM with the Second Edition[W83] shows they are almost identical, including some corrections, but with nothing to suggest the language had changed in any way.
 However, the typography is less careful than the first edition, the latter of which is probably the best example of the four editions.
 Several other mistakes are found in the text.
-Here are some errata that mostly apply to both editions (otherwise noted):
+Here are some errata that mostly apply to the first and second editions (unless otherwise noted):

 Harmonic